 Many of the points presented for residents apply equally to businesses and institutions.
 Swapping turf grass for perennials, storing and reusing rainwater on-site, replacing fixtures and appliances contribute to a dramatic reduction in potable water use.
 There are other steps that commercial enterprises and large facilities can take to reduce their need for water further.

 - Review all water uses across the company’s operations.
 Identify unnecessary uses, fix leaks, and revise processes to use minimum amounts of water to accomplish the task.
 This review can also identify alternative processes that are less water-intensive.

 - Install meters on high-flow processes and equipment to track and reduce water use.

-- Consider equipment modifications and new technology that might eliminate "once-through" cooling of equipment with municipal water by recycling water flow to a cooling tower or replacing with air-cooled equipment.
+- Consider equipment modifications and new technology that might eliminate "once-through" cooling of equipment with municipal water by recycling water flow to a cooling tower or replacing it with air-cooled equipment.